akhodakivskiy/VimFx/documentation/commands.md

 ## Ex commands

-vim has something called “ex” commands.
+Vim has something called “ex” commands.
 Want something similar in VimFx?
 True to its spirit, VimFx embraces a standard Firefox feature for this purpose: The [Developer Toolbar].
 That link also includes instructions on how to extend it with your own commands.